Since their creation, the Quality of Place Council has work on the following initiatives:

 With advice from the Quality of Place Council, The Fort Fairfield Community and Economic Development Department actively works on projects to support and develop the infrastructure of the Town of Fort Fairfield.
 Originally created in the mid-1970's, the department has brought tens of millions of dollars in investment to the community on a diverse range of projects.
 Projects undertaken in the past few years alone have involved upgrades and repairs to public infrastructure (roads, bridges, buildings, etc.), GIS Mapping, and activities to foster economic development and job creation in Fort Fairfield.

 The department also manages and administers grants, loans, and other funding available through various federal and state programs, including Community Development Block Grants (CDBG), USDA, and HUD.
 Through these, and a variety of other programs, the CED Department can assist with planning, packaging, and procuring funding for a variety of projects.
 Please contact us today for more information about programs for businesses and residents.

 Tim Goff, Economic & Marketing Director (207) 472-3802

 2015 Community Development Annual Report

-The Meadows, a 25 unit Senior Citizens housing project adjacent to the Kimball Community Health Center, opened in Fall of 2013.
+The Meadows, a 25 unit Senior Citizens housing project adjacent to the Kimball Community Health Center.